 What are we at the Laboratory of Pathology Dynamics doing?

 We are working vigorously on methods that allow the identification and examination of pathology dynamics, including their predicted responses to potential treatments.
+There is no one specific tool that constitutes solving for pathology dynamics.
+We utilize a combination of developed and traditional tools to accomplish this task.
+These techniques have goals which include examining relationships, interactions, feedback, and overall system stability.
+Additionally, a wide variety of tools are used to gather, extract, organize and quantify the data before the analysis even begins.
 Click the links to read our results and on-going work with the pathologies of ALS, Alzheimer’s Disease, and Chronic Myeloid Leukemia.
-If you have questions or have a new tool you’d like for us to try, please contact us.
-To access our SOD1 G93A and Tg2576 databases please follow the link below.
+If you have questions, have a new tool you’d like for us to try or are looking to access our SOD1 G93A and Tg2576 databases, please contact us by following the link below.